 Whether we choose to adopt it or choose to resist it, technology reveals just how much dead time occupies our work flow.

 Consider the experience of a hard-working seller I know who works for a large medical-device company that chooses to not invest in technology for their sales team.
 She spends some eight hours a day on the road daily to complete a minimum of seven face-to-face meetings.
 That’s up 10% from last year.
 And her targets just went up by 20%!
-No CRM or contracts authorizations, on the road, pricing authorizations are done by an unreliable VPN connection.
+No CRM or contracts authorisations, on the road, pricing authorisations are done by an unreliable VPN connection.
 All paperwork is in hard copy, requiring manual signatures.

 Without technology, each transaction is riddled with speedbumps—dead time—where she’s unable to add anything to her sales velocity.
 The risks are huge: high staff turnover, low morale and a questionable level of loyalty from customers who eventually discover they can get a better experience from tech-enabled competitors.

 Do not underestimate the influence that technology is already having on sales.
 It has passed the threshold of being an essential component of how business is done.
-It’s not an option anymore.
+It’s not an option any more.
 The important part of technology’s influence on this profession is the story is still being written.
 It’s transforming expectations and our opportunities, creating more alive time and diminishing dead time.
 These are changes that we must welcome, embrace and foster everywhere.
 Welcome to the future of sales.

 YOUR NEXT STEPS